 Trikonasana (Triangle Pose) – Steps & Benefits

 Trikonasana (त्रिकोणासन – Trikonasana In Hindi) should be a part of daily Yoga routine for its contribution to health & wellness.
-Trikonasana brings the stability, strength, and stamina in one’s life.
+Trikonasana brings stability, strength, and stamina in one’s life.
 Trikonasana, also called Triangle Pose, is known to stretch and strengthen the muscles of back, thighs, back of the legs and waist.
 It is one of the best ways to lose weight, reduce waistline, provide best of abdominal exercises, lower back stretches and very good for knee joint also.

 The triangle pose consists of two Sanskrit words “Trikon” and “Asana”.
-“Trikon” means triangle while the meaning of “Asana” is Pose.
+“Trikon” means a triangle while the meaning of “Asana” is Pose.
 Since all the Yoga Poses of Trikonasana resembles a triangle, hence is its name – Trikonasana.

 - Stand erect on a yoga mat with the feet more than shoulder width apart and raise the arms sideways to the shoulder level.

 - Twist the trunk to the right, bringing the left hand to the right foot.

 - Those who are flexible can place the left palm flat on the floor on the outside of the right foot.

 - The right arm should be stretched vertically so that both the arms form a straight line.

 - Look up at the right-hand middle finger.